-School’s out for summer, which for many teenagers means staying up late and sleeping in.
+School’s out for summer, which changes teenage sleep patterns.
+For many teenagers, summer means staying up late and sleeping in.

 And to some extent that’s appropriate, says Sasha Carr, Ph.D., a certified sleep consultant with the Family Sleep Institute and founder of Off to Dreamland.

 “So many teenagers are sleep deprived because school starts so early,” explains Carr.
 “So during the summer, it makes perfect sense for teenagers to stay up later, sleep in more and have a schedule that is more suited to them biologically.”

 But that doesn’t mean all bets are off.

 “Yes, loosen the schedule and allow everything to go later, but not crazy later,” advises Carr.
 “Not 2 a.m. in the morning.”

 Here are Carr’s tips for summer, teens. and sleep.